Ur Jaddou

-Ur Mendoza Jaddou (born 1974) is an American attorney who served as the director of United States Citizenship and Immigration Services in the Department of Homeland Security from 2021 to 2025.
+Ur Mendoza Jaddou (born 1974) is an American attorney who served as the director of the United States Citizenship and Immigration Services in the Department of Homeland Security from 2021 to 2025.

 Early life and education

 Jaddou was born and raised in Chula Vista, California.
 Her mother is from Mexico and her father is from Iraq, of Assyrian descent.
 Jaddou earned a Bachelor of Arts and Master of Arts in philosophy from Stanford University and a Juris Doctor from the UCLA School of Law.

 Career

 From 2002 to 2007, Jaddou was senior counsel to Congresswoman Zoe Lofgren.
 From 2007 to 2011, she was majority chief counsel to the United States House Judiciary Subcommittee on Immigration and Citizenship.
 From 2012 to 2014, she was deputy assistant secretary of the Bureau of Legislative Affairs for regional, global, and functional affairs.
 Jaddou then joined the United States Department of Homeland Security, serving as chief counsel for Citizenship and Immigration Services.
 Since 2017, Jaddou has also been an adjunct law professor at the Washington College of Law.
 From 2018 to 2021, Jaddou was the director of DHS Watch, a watchdog group operated by America's Voice.